 Reduced Muscle Soreness After Exercise

-Muscle soreness is a well known side effect of strenuous exercise.
+Muscle soreness is a well-known side effect of strenuous exercise.

-Bottom line: Watermelon may reduce blood pressure and insulin resistance in some people.
+SUMMARY Watermelon may reduce blood pressure and insulin resistance in some people.
 It is also linked to reduced muscle soreness after exercise.

 Watermelon is well tolerated by most people.